 - The pressure at the abdomen is not safe so Pregnant women should avoid this pose.

 - Avoid if you have suffering from high blood pressure.

-How to do Sucirandhrasana And What are Its Benefits?
+How to do Gorakshasana (Cowherd Pose) And What Are Its Benefits?

-How to do Chair Pose (Utkatasana) And What Are Its Benefits?
+How to do Kukkutasana (Cockerel Pose) And What Are Its Benefits?

 Like most of the asanas in Yoga, Kukkutasana is also a type of asana.
 There is no doubt in calling[...]